One favorite option for walk/float combo trips is to hunt large fall-run brown trout using nymphs and streamers first thing in the morning...

 The reason we offer these trips is simple: flexibility.
 With the option of fishing on foot for half the day and floating the other half, we're best equipped to handle clients of different skill levels and interests, fish the best water for the time of day, and often to use very different techniques.

-These trips do run slightly more expensive than our standard full-day trips.
+Rates for these trips do run slightly more expensive than our standard full-day trips.
 The reasons are simple.
-First off, because most combo trips take place in both Montana and Yellowstone Park, we have to pay daily access fees to both jurisdictions.
+First off, because most combo trips take place in both Montana and Yellowstone Park, we have to pay commercial use fees to both jurisdictions.
 Second, these trips typically run rather long, so we want to be able to pay our guides a few bucks extra when they run a combo trip instead of a standard full-day trip.

-The sky is really the limit with these trips, but we developed them with three particular sets of circumstances in mind, and the vast majority of our combo trips follow one of these patterns.
+The sky is really the limit with these trips, but we developed them with three particular sets of circumstances in mind, and the vast majority of our combo trips follow one of the following templates.

-First off, from the tail end of runoff through August, combo trips are ideal for parties in which one or both anglers are new to the sport or very rusty and want a refresher before taking on the challenge of fast-paced fishing from a moving drift boat.
-On such days, we'll take a morning walk trip up to one of the great options for beginners detailed on our beginner specialty trips page.
+From the tail end of runoff through August, combo trips are ideal for parties in which one or both anglers are new to the sport or very rusty and want a refresher before taking on the challenge of fast-paced fishing from a moving drift boat or raft.
+On such days, we'll take a morning walk trip on one of the brook trout streams in Yellowstone Park.
 After everyone has the hang of things and is eager for some chances at larger fish, we'll break for lunch and then launch the boat at one of the accesses near Gardiner for an afternoon of dry fly fishing for cutthroat trout on a rough and tumble stretch of river.

 Finally, we like combo trips to enable us to "have our big fish and our dry flies too."
-Beginning in early autumn, the early morning dry fly bite on float trips declines, but it's usually great in the afternoons.
-At the same time, fall-run brown trout begin entering the Gardner River, and they eat best first thing in the morning.
+Beginning in early autumn, the early morning dry fly bite on Yellowstone River float trips declines, but it's usually great from ten or eleven in the morning until three or four in the afternoon.
+At the same time, fall-run brown trout begin entering their spawning streams in Yellowstone Park, and they eat best first thing in the morning, generally from dawn until about 10:00.
 Therefore the final option is clear.
-We'll meet before the crack of dawn, fish for big browns in Yellowstone Park with nymphs and streamers until the air and water have warmed up enough for the dry fly bite on the Yellowstone to be turning on, then launch the boat and get our quota of trout on dry flies.
+We'll meet before the crack of dawn, fish for big browns in Yellowstone Park with nymphs and streamers until the air and water have warmed up enough for the dry fly bite on the Yellowstone to be turning on and the brown trout are getting lockjaw, then launch the boat and get our quota of trout on dry flies.